Spain: Separatist lawmakers blast "anachronistic" monarchy

 -

-From left to right: speaker of the Spanish Parliament Meritxell Batet, Spain's King Felipe VI, Queen Letizia, Princess of Asturias Leonor and her sister Sofia during the official opening of the parliamentary season in Madrid, Monday, Feb.
+Members of the Spanish parliament applaud Spain's King Felipe VI, left, after giving a speech during the official opening of the parliamentary season in Madrid, Monday, Feb.
 2, 2020.
 Nearly 50 lawmakers who advocate for the Spanish regions to become independent have boycotted Monday's ceremonial opening of the nation's legislative season over the presence of the royal family.
 The representatives of five parties from the Catalonia, Basque Country and Galicia regions, all in northern Spain, say the king's figure is "anachronistic" and that it should be rooted out of Spanish politics. less

 Photo: Bernat Armangue, AP

-From left to right: speaker of the Spanish Parliament Meritxell Batet, Spain's King Felipe VI, Queen Letizia, Princess of Asturias Leonor and her sister Sofia during the official opening of the parliamentary ... more
+Members of the Spanish parliament applaud Spain's King Felipe VI, left, after giving a speech during the official opening of the parliamentary season in Madrid, Monday, Feb.
+2, 2020.
+Nearly 50 lawmakers who ... more

 Photo: Bernat Armangue, AP

-From left to right: speaker of the Spanish Parliament Meritxell Batet, Spain's King Felipe VI, Queen Letizia, Princess of Asturias Leonor and her sister Sofia during the official opening of the parliamentary season in Madrid, Monday, Feb.
+Members of the Spanish parliament applaud Spain's King Felipe VI, left, after giving a speech during the official opening of the parliamentary season in Madrid, Monday, Feb.
 2, 2020.
 Nearly 50 lawmakers who advocate for the Spanish regions to become independent have boycotted Monday's ceremonial opening of the nation's legislative season over the presence of the royal family.
 The representatives of five parties from the Catalonia, Basque Country and Galicia regions, all in northern Spain, say the king's figure is "anachronistic" and that it should be rooted out of Spanish politics. less

 Photo: Bernat Armangue, AP

-From left to right: speaker of the Spanish Parliament Meritxell Batet, Spain's King Felipe VI, Queen Letizia, Princess of Asturias Leonor and her sister Sofia during the official opening of the parliamentary ... more
+Members of the Spanish parliament applaud Spain's King Felipe VI, left, after giving a speech during the official opening of the parliamentary season in Madrid, Monday, Feb.
+2, 2020.
+Nearly 50 lawmakers who ... more

 MADRID (AP) — Nearly 50 lawmakers who advocate for their regions to become independent from Spain boycotted Monday's ceremonial opening of the nation's legislative season over the presence of the royal family.